tiskw/random-fourier-features/examples/README.md

 </div>

-## Support Vector Classification with Random Fourier Features with Batch Learning
+## Support vector classification with random Fourier features with batch learning

 An example of support vector classification with batch learning for [MNIST](http://yann.lecun.com/exdb/mnist/) dataset with random Fourier features.
 See [README.md](./svc_for_mnist_batch/README.md) for more details.